 - Have a clear club goal & a strategic plan.
 What would you like to accomplish this year in terms of membership?
-How do you plan to do it? - Hold a club assembly devoted to membership. - Give your membership chair one minute at every club meeting to talk about membership. - Make your membership chair a club director. - Send club members to a District Membership Workshop. - Write personal letters or make personal contact with local businesses. - Contact the local Chamber of Commerce.
-Ask them for names of prospective Rotarians. - Set up a booth or table at your local festivals and other community events. - Place pamphlets in doctors' offices, hospitals, cafeterias, and libraries. - Advertise in newspapers & on cable TV. - Put a lot of attention into your website. - Use group email to promote your club. - Print club business cards with club meeting location and time. - Set a goal of having your Facebook page up and operating by the first of August, no later than September 1.
-Then assign someone to maintain your Facebook page, adding content once a week.
+How do you plan to do it? - Hold a club assembly devoted to membership. - Make membership a weekly topic at your meetings ... if only just for one minute. - Make your membership chair a club director. - Send club members to a District Membership Workshop. - Write personal letters or make personal contact with local businesses. - Contact the local Chamber of Commerce.
+Ask them for names of prospective Rotarians. - Set up a booth or table at your local festivals and other community events. - Place pamphlets in doctors' offices, hospitals, cafeterias, libraries, restaurants, and hotels. - Advertise in newspapers & on cable TV. - Put a lot of attention into your website. - Use group email to promote your club. - Print club business cards with club meeting location and time. - Get your club's Facebook page up to date.
+Then assign someone to maintain your FB presence, adding content once a week.